francesco-pastori/MyAir-mobile-application/README.md

 | Ismaele Villa    | 2h              | 36h               | 100h           | 2h           |

-##WARNING
+## WARNING
-the code of the application is temporaly private due to privacy issue
+the code of the application is temporarily private due to privacy issues